 The Student Sustainability Center hires for paid student positions late winter/early spring for the following academic year.
 Open positions will be advertised via Handshake and through our email listserve (below).

 The ECOS Community Garden frequently has paid Garden Assitant positions available for students with Federal Work Study as part of their financial aid award.
 Email firstname.lastname@example.org to inquire about Garden Assistant openings throughout the year.

 The Student Sustainability Center offers unpaid internships during winter and spring quarters each year.
 Student interns work on teams together with a student team lead, in each of our focus areas (Earth Week Planning Team, Zero Waste/Dish Loan Team, Transportation Options Team, Real Food Commitment Team, Civic Engagement and Service Team, Community Garden Team).
 Participating in the internships for academic credit is optional.
 Credit requirments vary depending on academic major, so if you are interested in becoming an intern to fulfill a major requriment, be sure to inquire with your academic advisor to find out what is required.

 Sign up for the ecos-involvement listserve to recieve occasional email updates about events and opportunities for involvement in campus and community sustainability and service!

 Connect with ECOS!

-Stop by the ECOS Resource Center in the bottom floor of Stevenson Union, room 105 (open during the fall-winter-spring academic quarters)!
+Stop by the ECOS Student Sustainability Center on the top floor of Stevenson Union, room 310!

 You can also email Jill Smedstad, SOU's Environmental and Community Engagement Coordinator, at email@example.com with specific questions or concerns.